President, Pisces, Inc.

 CEO, KIPP Foundation

-Barth came to KIPP from Edison Schools, where he served as President of District Partnerships and managed school partnerships serving over 40,000 students.
+Barth came to KIPP from Edison Schools, where he served as President of District Partnerships and managed school partnerships serving more than 40,000 students.
 Prior to joining Edison, Richard was one of the founding staff members of Teach For America.
 He earned a BA in American History from Harvard University, and is an Aspen Institute-New Schools Fellow.
 He currently sits on the board of directors of 50CAN, The Broad Center for the Management of School Systems, General Assembly, and ROADS Network Charter Schools.
 Barth was named a 2014 Schwab Foundation Social Entrepreneur of the Year and Harvard University’s Chief Marshal for 2014 Commencement ceremonies.

 President, CityBridge Foundation